 Multichannel marketing is characterized by a blend of distribution and promotional channels intended to enable customers to purchase on the channels they prefer.
 Available channels vary according to the company’s capabilities and what’s popular with consumers -- it could include a physical storefront, a website, social media, or (going back a few years), a mail order catalogue.

 Multichannel marketing strategies tend to have a few characteristics, which may not be apparent from the customer’s side (unless something goes wrong).
-These include:
+These will include:

-•Channels operate largely in isolation.
+•Channels operate mostly in isolation.
 Email campaigns and mail order brochures largely won’t interact.
 This may not seem surprising, but then again, so too might retail purchase information fail to make it into a customer service call.
 Multichannel marketing campaigns can sometimes inform each other -- for example, keywords optimized for website visitors might influence print media campaigns -- but largely operate independently.
 Customers can be the subject of multiple concurrent marketing campaigns.

 •Customer information is stored in silos.
 Multichannel marketing strategies traditionally relied on offline and online data stored in separate databases, sometimes comporting to the channel.
 This contributes to the previous point: customer data obtained through a sales call might be three or four steps removed from a service call, depending on the size and age of a company and their software.
 It’s also common for discrete channels to have channel-specific campaigns, reporting structure, revenue goals, and so on.